Wallby/Portfolio/site/content/personal_project/asterisk_mini.md

 After these two features I switched from Eclipse to make.
 Using make required switching to a different folder/CLI window to run make there.
 I added a target `make andrun` to compile and run tests with one command.
 At first this was fine, but as more projects were started this became confusing.
 I added a new target `make release` [in arguments-mini](https://github.com/Wallby/arguments-mini/commit/af7e2062d70498b7da2aba933c3511dcbec90a14) which executed a single executable (`test.exe` for windows or `test` for linux).
 Because of work on other libraries, and tcp-mini being quite usable, [tcp-mini-test](https://github.com/Wallby/tcp-mini-test) hasn't been replaced yet, [arguments-mini-test](https://github.com/Wallby/arguments-mini-test) (which is now archived) has been replaced by a test in arguments-mini.

 For lcg-mini I created a different type of test, namely [a command line program](https://github.com/Wallby/lcg) that can generate individual psuedorandom numbers as well as generate .jpg files to see whether any repetition is visible looking at the image.

-## Versioning and releasing

-[For tcp-mini](https://github.com/Wallby/tcp-mini/releases) and [for arguments-mini](https://github.com/Wallby/arguments-mini/releases) I made several releases.
-I created [matching releases for arguments-mini-test](https://github.com/Wallby/arguments-mini-test) too when that was still in a separate repository.
-I also made releases [for tint-mini](https://github.com/Wallby/tint-mini/releases) and for [lcg-mini](https://github.com/Wallby/lcg-mini/releases).
-Some projects (array-mini, check-mini, clock-mini, sharedlibrary-mini, test-mini and makefile-mini) currently have no releases, which I think is mostly due to the repetition of Makefiles that makefile-mini (which is currently W.I.P.) aims to solve.

-All C/C++ \*-mini libraries have a macro variable `#define *_MINI_VERSION` (e.g. for tcp-mini `#define TCP_MINI_VERSION`).

-Headerguards use a macro `#define *_MINI_H` named after the file the guard is in (e.g. `#define TCP_MINI_H` for `tcp_mini.h`).
-Typenames except enum, variablenames and functionnames are prefixed with `*m_` (e.g. `tm_` for tcp-mini).
-Macros are prefixed with `*M_` (e.g. `CM_` for check-mini).
-Enums are prefixed with `E*M` (e.g. `ECM` for check-mini).

-Though there are \*-mini libraries that have the same function prefix (`am_` for both arguments-mini and array-mini, `tm_` for tcp-mini, tint-mini and test-mini), this is possible as long as each library contains different functions.
-There is a function `void *m_set_on_print(void(*a)(char*, FILE*));` in several \*-mini libraries, but thusfar this works as there are different types of libraries..
-1. libraries intended to be fast thus don't require printing functionality (e.g. array-mini and tint-mini)
-2. libaries intended to be reliable thus requiring printing functionality (e.g. arguments-mini and tcp-mini)
-3. libraries that contain an entry point and thus can print directly to stdout (e.g. test-mini which contains `__wrap_main` which calls `main`)

-All three types of library can be linked together, but there can only be one library of the 2nd type per letter (because of `*m_set_on_print`) and only one library of the 3rd type (as there can only be one entry point).
-There can be any number of libraries of the 1st type, of which clock-mini and check-mini are an example.